 Many children with congenital heart defects don't need treatment, but others do.
 Treatment can include medicines, catheter procedures, surgery, and heart transplants.
-The treatment depends on the type of the defect, how it is, and a child's age, size, and general health.
+The treatment depends on the type of the defect, how severe it is, and a child's age, size, and general health.

 NIH: National Heart, Lung, and Blood Institute